Direct applications to Deakin for Trimester 3 2023 close 29 October 2023

 Your estimated FEE-HELP repayments

-- $* is the 2019 estimated tuition fee for a Graduate Diploma of Business Administration (8 credit points) at Deakin
+- $* is the estimated full cost for a Graduate Diploma of Business Administration (8 credit points), based on the 2024 fees.

 - is the annual FEE-HELP payment, based on your current salary

 - of your current salary be spent on FEE-HELP

 - gives no warranty and accepts no responsibility for the currency, accuracy or the completeness of the information provided;

 - advises users that no reliance should be placed upon on the information provided, and;

 - instructs users that they should confirm the actual course fee with Prospective Student Enquiries prior to enrolment.

 This tool provides indicative information about the fees that will be payable in respect of courses and subjects offered to prospective students domiciled in Australia during the periods indicated.

 Please note that the fees shown by the calculator are indicative only and actual fees may vary.
 Users are advised to confirm the actual course fee with Prospective Student Enquiries prior to enrolment.